kdahlquist/DahlquistLab/data/README.md

-This directory contains data files from the Dahlquist Lab.
+This directory contains directories to organize data files from the Dahlquist Lab.